Package-Papers/package-papers.github.io/content/posts/pratt-parsing.md

 Alright great, now our parser is sufficient.
 Let's get started.

-## 4. Prefix expressions
+## 4. Prefix Expressions
 Alas, we've reached the first boss.
-Incase you're unfamiliar, a prefix expression is either a **number** [2, 5, 10], or an **unary** expression which is an expression preceded by an operator [-2, -5, -(-10)].
+Incase you're unfamiliar, a prefix expression is either a **number** `2, 5, 10`, or an **unary** expression which is an expression preceded by an operator `-2, -5, -(-10)`.
 In Pratt parsing, this is the first thing you parse, so let's setup to do exactly that.

 {{< codeblock name= "The parser class" >}}
 {{< highlight python >}}